 Therefore, it is especially important that artificial lighting is suitably designed to account for vision.
 Particularly, when considering the design of tunnel lighting.
 This applies to road tunnels and pedestrian tunnels.

-When designing lighting for tunnels, it is important to ensure that the lighting inside the tunnel prepares the eye for the conditions that are to be experienced.
+Dark adaptation is very much at the forefront when designing lighting for tunnels.
+It is important to ensure that the lighting inside the tunnel prepares the eye for the conditions that are to be experienced.
 This ensures that the ‘black hole’ effect and the daylight glare effect are minimised, helping our eyes adapt to the change in light levels, by making sure the two conditions are less extreme in comparison to one-another.

 There are many reasons why we must ensure we consider adaption during the lighting design process, here at DFL we love the challenges that lighting pose and enjoy building the right solutions for our clients.”